EdDataScienceEES/tutorial-orla03/index.md

 Narrow confidence intervals show more precision within a model since genrerally a narrow confidence interval represents a better model due to more precision in the estimates.

 {% endcapture %}
-{% includes/reveal.html button="Click for the answer" content=reveal %}
+{% include reveal.html button="Click for the answer" content=reveal %}

 We have seen how to model the coefficients and the confidence intervals, what about the data we predict?